DzzD/TiGL/README.md

 ### You are welcome to participate and help in this project development.
 (IOS developper to help in supporting IOS platform would be greatly apreciated)

+### Not that TiGL library can also be used as a standalone OpenGL library for Android project without Titanium

 Enjoy !